Building Libraries and Library Additions: A Selected Annotated Bibliography

 Library Buildings at WorldCat.org

-Resources on "green" libraries and the Leadership in Energy and Environmental Design (LEED) Green Building Rating System™ appear on the Environmental Concerns page at the ALA Professional Tips Wiki.
-Also see at delicious.com --
+Resources on "green" libraries and the Leadership in Energy and Environmental Design (LEED) Green Building Rating System™ appear on the Environmental Concerns page at the ALA Professional Tips Wiki and at Green Libraries.Safety and security issues can be found on ALA Library Fact Sheet 10 - Disaster Response: A Selected Annotated Bibliography.

 ADA -- Americans with Disabilities Act.